ItalyStrap/cache/README.md

 The driver is an object wrapper for the WordPress Transient API and the WordPress Object Cache API.

-Below in the documentation you will find the name of the driver that you can use.
+Below in the documentation you will find the name of the drivers that you can use.

-The second important thing is that the driver must implement the `StorageInterface` from [Storage API](https://github.com/ItalyStrap/storage), this way if you need tp create your own driver you can do it simply by implementing the interface.
+The second important thing is that the driver must implement the `CacheInterface` from [Cache API](https://github.com/ItalyStrap/storage), this way if you need to create your own driver you can do it simply by implementing the interface.

 ### Why the needs of an Expiration object?

 The expiration object is used to set the expiration time of the cache.

 Because I want to be as close as possible to the PSR-16 and PSR-6 specifications, I have created an object that is responsible for setting the expiration time, this way I can reuse the same logic across all PSR-16 and PSR-6 implementations and I didn't need to create more methods that are not in the specifications.

 ### Common usage with the Pool cache